Nordix/nfqueue-loadbalancer/README.md

-Hashing and fragment handling is done in the same way as the Google load-balancer; [Maglev](maglev.md).
-The `nfqlb` is scalable.
-Since the configuration is the same for all nfqlb's it does not matter which instance that receives a packet.
+Hashing and fragment handling is done in the same way as the Google load-balancer; [Maglev](maglev.md). `nfqlb` is stateless and since the configuration is the same for all instances it does not matter where packets are received.
+This makes `nfqlb` scalable.

 The forwarding of packets is done by normal Linux routing, `nfqlb lb`